KonishchevDmitry/investments/README.md

 * **Analysis:** calculates average rate of return from cash investments by comparing portfolio performance to performance of a bank deposit in USD and RUB currency with exactly the same investments and monthly capitalization.
   Considers taxes, commissions, dividends and tax deductions when calculates portfolio performance.
+* **Bank deposits control:** view opened bank deposits all in one place and get notified about upcoming deposit closures.

 Targeted for Russian investors who use [Interactive Brokers](http://interactivebrokers.com) or [Открытие Брокер](https://open-broker.ru).